Mahendra Hardia

-Mahendra Hardia is the current Member of Legislative Assembly from Indore Constituency 5 of Madhya Pradesh.
-He is elected from No. 5 constituency of Indore for the record third time.
-His notable works as an ex health minister includes the implementation of Janani Suraksha Yojna, a program of Madhya Pradesh government to provide healthcare facilities to pregnant women.
+Mahendra Hardia (born August 22, 1953) is the current Member of Legislative Assembly from Indore Constituency 5 of Madhya Pradesh.
+He is elected from No. 5 constituency of Indore for the record fifth time.
+His notable works as an ex health minister include the implementation of Janani Suraksha Yojna, a program of Madhya Pradesh government to provide healthcare facilities to pregnant women.

 Early life and education

 Hardia was born to Keval Chand Hardia, a businessman in Indore.
 He received his education in Indore at Holkar college and completed his B.Sc.
-Later he completed his M.A. from Indore University (Currently known as Devi Ahilya University).
+Later he completed his M.A. from Indore University (currently known as Devi Ahilya University).

 Political career

 Hardia started his career as a youth leader in Indore University.
 He later joined BJP and was promoted to the post of Health minister in Shivraj Government.